-Haegarda provides the body with the C1 esterase inhibitor it needs.
-It keeps the levels high as the body slowly absorbs and processes it.
+Haegarda provides the body with the C1 esterase inhibitor it needs, keeping the levels high as the body slowly absorbs and processes it.

 Haegarda in clinical trials

-A Phase 1/2 (NCT01576523) clinical trial looked at the pharmacokinetics (how the body processes medicine), pharmacodynamics (how the medicine affects the body), and safety of Haegarda.
-It found that three different doses given as twice-weekly injections under the skin for a month were safe and well tolerated in patients with type 1 or 2 hereditary angioedema.
-The largest dose was four times the smallest, and the middle dose twice the size of the smallest.
+A Phase 1/2 trial (NCT01576523) investigated the pharmacokinetics (movement in the body), pharmacodynamics (effect on the body), and safety of Haegarda.
+Results showed that three different doses given as twice-weekly subcutaneous injections for a month were safe and well tolerated in patients with type 1 or 2 hereditary angioedema.

-The two highest doses were able to keep levels of C1 esterase inhibitor above 40 percent of normal — the amount required to keep a person safe from angioedema attacks.
-The study also found that injecting Haegarda under the skin led to more consistent delivery of the medication than putting it directly in the bloodstream with an IV.
-The most common side effects were pain and swelling at the injection site.
+The two highest doses were able to keep levels of C1 esterase inhibitor 40% above normal.
+This is the amount necessary to keep a person safe from angioedema attacks.
+Injecting Haegarda subcutaneously also led to more consistent delivery of the medication than giving it intravenously, or into the vein.
+The most common side effects of the treatment were pain and swelling at the injection site.

-The most common side effects from Haegarda are pain and swelling at the injection site, hypersensitivity reactions like itchiness, rash, hives, difficulty breathing, and chest tightness, symptoms of the common cold, and dizziness.
+The most common side effects are pain and swelling at the injection site, hypersensitivity reactions (such as itchiness, rash, hives, difficulty breathing, and chest tightness), common cold symptoms, and dizziness.